 Although not as recognized as other certifications, the SAFe Practitioner (SP) certification is tailored for members of a team who will operate in a SAFe environment.
 It handles:

-The practitioner level certifications, which are the most sought-after SAFe certifications practiced by professionals, are role-based.
+The practitioner-level certifications, which are the most sought-after SAFe certifications practiced by professionals, are role-based.
 These certifications emphasize specific roles within the SAFe framework, building on the foundational knowledge previously acquired.

 The SSM certification equips learners to integrate as a Scrum Master in a SAFe ecosystem.
 This includes:

 Having mentored quite a number of SSMs, all of whom tell me how this certification exposed them to the scaled version of Scrum Master duties, I understand the value of this certification.
+The SAFe scrum master certification cost is typically $495-$795, including training and exam fees.

 Compared to the SSM certification, this one is a leap forward, particularly to those who use Agile with multiple teams in complex setups.
 This certification adds great value in those situations.